EXPLAINER: Why is Europe balking at a ban on Russian energy?

 WHAT SUPPLY IS AT STAKE?

-Europe gets 40% of its natural gas from Russia, which is used to heat homes, generate electricity and supply industry with both energy and a key raw material for products such as fertilizer.
+The European Union gets about 40% of its natural gas from Russia, which is used to heat homes, generate electricity and supply industry with both energy and a key raw material for products such as fertilizer.

 For oil, it’s about 25%, most of which goes toward gasoline and diesel for vehicles.
 Russia supplies some 14% of diesel, S&P Global analysts said, and a cutoff could send already high prices for truck and tractor fuel through the roof.